 It was a pretty steep hike through the streets up to the castle, but the view was definitely worth it.

-Dennis and I returned to the castle on the Monday for a tour, but you will need to wait for a later post with all the photos and details of that!
-Later in the evening we braved the cold and came back into the town for some more Christmas decorations and prettiness; mostly because I wanted to see the Christmas tree all lit up!
+Dennis and I returned to the castle on the Monday for a tour, which was well worth doing!
+Later in the evening we braved the cold and came back into the town for some more Christmas decorations and prettiness; mostly because I wanted to see the Christmas tree all lit up.
 It didn’t disappoint, and there was even a little Christmas train!

 Our base of operations during our stay was the Ferienresort Cochem, where we stayed in little adjoining bungalows that were quite cozy.
 We were even treated to our first snow-fall for the year!